-If you will be unable to present yourself at your polling station to vote on election day, because of illness or absence from your electoral area, you are allowed to appoint a person (proxy) to vote on your bahalf.
+If you will be unable to present yourself at your polling station to vote on election day, because of illness or absence from your electoral area, you are allowed to appoint a person (proxy) to vote on your behalf.
 For this purpose, please note that:

-- ★ You must apply to the returning officer of your constituency or to the Commission (by completing a form) at least 14 days before the day of the election; - $\star$ You can appoint only one proxy for a particular election;

-- ★ The same person cannot be appointed as proxy by two voters; - ★ The person you appoint as proxy must be qualified to be registered as a voter; - ★ Once you have appointed a proxy, you cannot vote yourself; however, - ★ You may cancel voting by proxy if you happen to be available before voting day by applying to the Commission, in which case the proxy cannot vote on your bahalf.
+- you must apply to the returning officer for your constituency or to the Commission (by completing a form) at least 14 days before the day of the election; - you can appoint only one proxy for a particular election; - the same person cannot be appointed as proxy by two voters; - the person you appoint as proxy must be qualified to be registered as a voter; - once you have appointed a proxy, you cannot vote yourself; however, - you may cancel voting by proxy if you happen to be available before voting day by applying to the Commission.